watson-developer-cloud/node-red-labs/index_2018/README.md

 Wire the `Translation` component to the `Speech Out` component so that you can now hear the translation.

+### Visual Recognition
+Create a new Node-RED tab.
+Drop a camera node, Watson Visual Recognition and a debug node on to the flow canvas.
+Wire the camera node to the Visual Recognition node to the debug node.
+Trigger the camera to take a selfie and see the output in the debug node.

 ### Conversation
 For this you will need a Conversation workspace.
 If you don't have one, we will provide a prebuilt Conversation that you can import into your Conversation instance.

-Create a new tab.
+Create a new Node-RED tab.
 Drop an inject node, Watson Conversation node and a debug node onto the flow canvas.
 Configure the Watson Conversation node for your Conversation Workspace.
 Also pick the option that allows the Conversation node to manage the conversation context object.

 Use the inject node to send in text, and the debug node to see the response.

 Connect the `Speech In` component into the `Conversation` component to allow you to speak to your Conversation.
 Connect the `Speech Out` component to hear the response from the Conversation.
 Connect the `Translation` component to allow you to converse with the service in another language.

+Add the `Visual Recognition` component to recognise you and start the conversation accordingly.

+## HTML Components
+Upto now your application has been confined to the Node-RED flow editor.
+You will now build components that will make your application available as a web page.

+### HTML Hello World
+Create a new Node-RED tab.
+Drop a HTTP In node, a Template node and a HTTP Out node on to the flow canvas.
+Wire the HTTP In node to the Template node to the HTTP Out node.
+Configure the HTTP In node as a `GET`.
+Edit the Template node to for a basic *hello world* HTML template.

+Open a new browser tab and test your *hello world* web page.

-### HTML
+### HTML REST API

-## Parts
+Edit the template node to add in a button and javascript that will retrieve some text from a REST API.

+Add a new HTTP In node, a function node and a new HTTP Out node.
+This will act as your REST API.
+Edit the function node to return some text.